sunilrosen/openai-streamlit-chatbot/README.md

 The chatbot interface will open in your default browser.
 You can interact with the bot by typing messages into the chat input box and customizing the settings in the sidebar.

-## Usage

-Token Limit: Use the slider in the sidebar to adjust the maximum number of tokens (word count) per message.

-Response Creativity: Adjust the temperature slider to control how creative or random the AI’s responses are.
-A lower value makes responses more focused, while a higher value makes them more creative.

-Clear History: You can reset the conversation history using the "Clear Chat History" button in the sidebar.